Skip to primary navigation Skip to content Skip to footer

 Class II mild whitewater river rafting

-But before you load up your friends, a cooler full of food and drinks, flip-flops, and your pool floatie or cheap “River Tube” that you purchased at a department store, there are some things you should know.
+But before you load up your friends, a cooler full of food and drinks, flip-flops, and your pool floaties or cheap “River Tube” that you purchased at a big-box or department store, there are some things you should know.

 The Hen-Tag stretch of the “Mighty Weeb” is a class II whitewater river.
-It is considered extreme for river tubing and can be very challenging for inexperienced river runners.
-It is a fun technical practice/play run for kayaking.
-And it is considered mild for rafting, which is the recommended means to float for families with children or first-timers.
+It is considered extreme for river tubing and is very challenging for inexperienced river runners, especially those on a tube.
+It is a fun technical practice/play run for kayaking, and it is considered mild for rafting.
+Guided rafting is the recommended means to float for families with children, and first-timers.

-Garbage has become a huge problem on the Weber River, especially with the local weekend crowd.
+Garbage has become a huge problem on the Weber River, especially with the local weekend crowds of unguided tubers.

 The most common garbage we find when doing volunteer river clean-up efforts are listed here in order of most commonly found items listed first: